MarkDementev/For_HxH_school_from_Dementev_Mark/README.md

 # Overview

 This project is a test task for the Heads and Heads developer school.
+Not just needed classes (Creature and Player), but a full game with a console control interface.

 ## Contacts